railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

 .. index::
    single: module; sale_delivery

-In some industries, customers commonly place orders for a certain volume of product and ask for regular deliveries from an order up to the total amount on it.
+In some industries, customers commonly place orders for a certain volume of products and ask for regular deliveries from an order up to the total amount on it.
 This principle, called open orders, is managed by the :mod:`sale_delivery` module in OpenERP.